TomaszWoloszyn983/mood-design-gift-shop/README.md

 - I would like to thank my Code Institute mentor Tim Nelson for his support throughout the development of this project.
 - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team and the whole Code Institute team for their assistance with troubleshooting and debugging some project issues.
+- I would like to thank Ela nad Lukasz Szczerbak - the owners of the Mood Design shop for inspiration and support.
 - I would like to thank my wife Marlena, for believing in me, and allowing me to make this transition into software development.